Continuous-time vertex reinforced jump processes on Galton-Watson trees: Introduction

-In particular, the recurrence/transience phase transition for VRJP on the class of Galton-Watson tree is monotonic w.r.t. the reinforcement parameter $c$, \emph{i.e.} if the VRJP($c$) is transient for some $c>0$, then the VRJP($\tilde{c}$) is transient for any $\tilde{c} \geq c$. \end{cor} Let us note that, although this monotonicity result w.r.t. the parameter $c$ seems quite natural, we do not know how to prove it without using the explicit computation of $\mu$ to assert that this function is monotonic.
+Let us note that, although this monotonicity result w.r.t. the parameter~$c$ seems quite natural, we do not know how to prove it without using the explicit computation of $\mu$ to assert that this function is monotonic.
 More generally, we do not know how to prove a similar result for an infinite graph which contains loops.